Why Living Liver Donation?

 - The time between procurement of the organ and transplantation to the recipient is minimized.

-- Half were male, and half were female.
+- About half were male and half were female.

-Living liver donation grew out of experience with cadaveric donations, specifically the use of “reduced” or “split-liver” donations using just a portion of the liver.
-Physicians learned only a portion of a donated liver was needed.
-The first living transplant was from an adult to a child performed in Australia in 1989.
+1989.
+Living liver donation grew out of experience with deceased donations using “reduced” or “split-liver” donations.
+Physicians learned that only a portion of a donated liver is needed for a successful transplant.
+Therefore they discovered it would be possible to take a portion of the liver from a living person, leaving a functioning portion with the donor and donating the other portion to the recipient.
+The first living liver transplant was from an adult to a child performed in Australia in 1989.
 The procedure is now common at major pediatric centers.

-As with kidney donation, there is increasing interest in “nondirected” or living unrelated donation from strangers.
+1999.
+As with kidney donation, there has been an increase in “nondirected” or living unrelated donation from strangers.
 The first such donation in the US occurred in 1999.